 - Increase Bone Density

 You don’t need to take an animal-based collagen to increase the collagen levels in your body.
-In fact, all you really need is the nutrients needed for your body to produce its own collagen.
-Then your body will take over and do the rest for you.
+In fact, all you really need is the nutrients needed for your body to produce its own collagen, and then your body takes over and does the rest for you.

 Claims on this site have not been evaluated by the FDA.
 Information on this site is not intended to diagnose, treat, cure, or prevent any disease.
 We encourage you to do your own research..
 Seek the advice of a medical professional before making any changes to your lifestyle or diet.